oddbird/oddleventy/content/blog/2023/python-web-conference-2023.md

 configuration files for infrastructure.
 Additionally, deployments are automated and depend on pushing to git branches instead of a manual process.
 It turns out this is called "GitOps" and this talk was a great introduction to the topic.
-What was new to me was the idea of deploy targets *polling* the repo to detect if they have new changes to deploy, instead of the repo *pushing* changes to the deploy targets.
+What was new to me was the idea of deploy targets _polling_ the repo to detect if they have new changes to deploy, instead of the repo _pushing_ changes to the deploy targets.
 Apparently this allows applications to be deployed to multiple environments without having to mix different types of configuration files in the repository.

-## Joyful Pyodide with...tests?
+## Joyful Pyodide with...
+Tests?

 By [Paul
 Everitt](https://2023.pythonwebconf.com/presentations/joyful-pyodide-with-tests).